carla-simulator/carla/Docs/recorder_and_playback.md

 All the data is written in a binary file on the server side only.
 However, the recorder is managed using the [carla.Client](python_api.md#carla.Client).
 To reenact the simulation, actors will be updated on every frame according to the data contained in the recorded file.
 Actors that appear in the simulation will be either moved or re-spawned to emulate the recording.
 Those that do not appear in the recording will continue their way as if nothing happened.

+!!!
+Important
-By the end of the simulation playback, vehicles will automatically be set to autopilot, but pedestrians will stop at their current location.
+    By the end of the playback, vehicles will be set to autopilot, but __pedestrians will stop at their current location__.

 The information registered by the recorder basically includes: